tsvwg/wg-materials/ietf117/minutes-1.md

 Thursday, 27 July 2023, 9:00 AM PST

-Chairs - Altanai B
+Chairs - Gorry Fairhurst and Martin Seeman

-Scribes - Marco Munizag* and Spencer Dawkins
+Scribes - Altanai B

 ## 5. Agend* recap and Notices

-The chairs began by reviewing the Notewell and talked briefly about the agend* for the TSVWG working group.
+The chairs began by reviewing the Notewell and talked briefly about the agenda for the TSVWG working group.

 Please look at the other individual drafts and discuss on the list.